IreshaSD/Deploying-a-Machine-Learning-web-app-using-Streamlit-on-Heroku/README.md

-Disease Prediction Web App using Streamlit and Heroku
+Multiple Disease Prediction Web App using Streamlit and Heroku

 This repository contains code for a web application that predicts multiple diseases including diabetes, heart disease, Parkinson's disease, and breast cancer.
 The application is built using Streamlit for the user interface and deployed on Heroku.